analogdevicesinc/doctools/docs/cli.rst

 Similar to ``mkdocs serve``, ``webpack serve``, ``npm run start``, ``hugo server``, and so on.

-Two HTML live update strategies are available:

-* pooling: The webpage pools timestamp changes on the ``.dev-pool`` file (default).
+The webpage pools timestamp changes and commands on the ``.dev-pool`` file.
-* selenium: Page reloads through Firefox's API (optional).

 To launch a watched instance, do: